HST 257 : History of Modern East Asia (China and Japan)

 Course Outcomes

-- Recognize and explain the cultural context of Asia and utilize that understanding within the framework of American cultural diversity.
+5. Apply the cultural context of East Asia to an understanding of American cultural diversity.